syncfusion-content/windowsforms-docs/WindowsForms/Grid/Grid-Controls.md

 To get the Schedule samples from the dashboard:

-1. Open Essential Studio Dashboard by selecting Start -> All Programs -> Syncfusion -> Essential Studio &lt;&lt;Version Number&gt;> -> Dashboard.
+1. Open Essential Studio Dashboard by selecting Start -> All Programs -> Syncfusion -> Essential Studio <<Version Number>> -> Dashboard.
 2. Select “Run Locally Installed Samples” from the Windows Forms drop-down list on the User Interface pane.
 3. Expand “Grid samples” in the left panel of sample browser.
 4. Expand “Appearance” subsection and select “Grid Style Demo”.